diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/components/APIIntegrationView.tsx.md

-# The API Status
+# The Nervous System

 This is the Engine Room.
 The heart of the great machine, where the health of every vital connection is monitored in real time.
 It is a testament to transparency, a declaration that the power of this Instrument is built upon a foundation of strong, reliable, and living connections to the wider world.
 To see its status is to feel the steady pulse of the entire ecosystem.

 ---

-### A Fable for the Builder: The Heartbeat of the World
+### A Fable for the Builder: The Nerves of the Machine

 (A mind, no matter how brilliant, is useless if it is cut off from the world.
 It needs senses.
 It needs a connection to the flow of information that is reality.
 This `APIStatusView` is the Instrument's nervous system, made visible.
 It is a map of the senses through which the AI perceives the financial world.)